bugsalexander/acous-tech/README.md

 First run `yarn install` to install the needed dependencies for the project.

-Next, run (in a separate terminal tab) `node src/server.js`.
-This will launch the express server, which automatically listens on port 1337.
+Next, run (in a separate terminal tab) `yarn launch`.
+This will compile and launch the express server, which automatically listens on port 1337.

 Now we need to configure `twilio-cli` so that we can receive and respond to texts from our express server.